-- 2.3.
-PPC has responsibility for ensuring that the proposal is considered in terms of fit to the Commissioning brief, resources (including staffing, estate, and other overheads), market demand and fit with the University strategy and, where appropriate, approve it - 2.4.
-The aims of the course approval are: - To ensure that it is compatible with other courses and the University's strategy; - To ensure that there is a market for the course; - To ensure that the necessary learning resources are available. - 2.5.
-To ensure that new courses have the appropriate time for course development and marketing giving the best possible chance of success deadlines are agreed each year, these are normally expected to be at least 18 months in advance of the start date. - 2.6.
-Course Proposal Business Cases will include a rationale of how the proposal responds to the Commissioning Brief; how the identified market will be met; the vision and coherence of the course and projected numbers and associated costs. - 2.8.
-When considering a course proposal business case, the committee will: - a) review the proposals for new course provision as part of the integrated planning process;
+- 2.3 CRIC has responsibility for ensuring that the proposal is considered in terms of resources (including staffing, estate, and other overheads), market demand and fit with the University strategy and, where appropriate, approve it. - 2.4 The aims of the course approval are: - To ensure that it is compatible with other courses and the University's strategy; - To ensure that there is a market for the course; - To ensure that the necessary learning resources are available. - 2.5 To ensure that new courses have the appropriate time for course development and marketing giving the best possible chance of success deadlines are agreed each year, these are normally expected to be at least 18 months in advance of the start date. - 2.6 To achieve maximum time to plan before delivery CRIC has agreed that an approved sub group can consider proposals virtually, however any courses which are not cost neutral and for which there is no clear consensus will be referred to the full committee. - 2.7 New award proposals will normally include a planning context including the academic and professional rationale; how the course fits in to the College's portfolio, expected targets, marketing insight and resourcing, including confirmation from the College Business Partner that the course has been signed off as financially sustainable.
+Approved forms are available from the Quality and Standards Office.

-- satisfy itself that the financial, academic rationale and quality aspects of new course proposals included in the College plan have been considered and signed off and recommend that the course may either proceed to validation or require additional information; - c) develop a University-wide portfolio perspective to ensure the avoidance of duplication of course provision across College's; - d) review trends in student surveys, recruitment and progression for existing courses within the School where applicable; - e) receive and approve proposals for changes to existing award titles in the context of the existing university and College portfolio; considering External Examiner comments and student feedback. - 2.9.
-Once PPC has approved a course, the detailed academic case will be made through a submission to the Course Validation Standing Panel (CVSP).
-Approval is required for all new named awards by PPC on behalf of Academic Council.
+- 2.8 When considering a new course proposal, the committee will: - a) review the proposals for new course provision as part of the integrated planning process; - satisfy itself that the financial, planning, marketing and quality aspects of new course proposals included in the College plan have been considered and signed off and recommend that the course may either proceed to validation or require additional information; - develop a University-wide portfolio perspective to ensure the avoidance of duplication of course provision across College's; - d) review trends in student surveys, recruitment and progression for existing courses within the School where applicable; - e) receive and approve proposals for changes to existing award titles in the context of the existing university and College portfolio; considering External Examiner comments and student feedback. - 2.9 Once CRIC has approved a course, the detailed academic case will be made through a submission to the Course Validation Standing Panel (CVSP).
+Approval is required for all new named awards by CRIC on behalf of Academic Council.